unc-csxl/csxl.unc.edu/docs/backend/error_handling.md

 ## Conclusion

 As mentioned nearlier in the reading, using middleware exception handlers paired with custom `Exception` classes is extremely useful and helps to significantly reduce redundancy in error handling across all of the various API functions in your application.
+In addition, this convention is scalable and extendable.
+As you scale your application and add more custom `Exception` classes, the way exceptions are handled also remains consistent across the application and all API routes.

+There are still certain cases where you may need custom error handling by throwing `HTTPException`s in your API functions.
+However, for most cases, it is better to try and use the middleware to handle exceptions.
+You are encouraged to look at some of the various HTTP response codes to determine some of the potential custom `Exception` classes you need to make, as well as some of the existing exceptions in `backend/services/exceptions.py` and how they are handled!